After Falwell's Departure, Liberty Students Worry About Their School And Their Faith

 Reinhart also is concerned about Falwell's prominent support for Trump.

-"I think at times he presents himself in a way that suggests that he almost sees Trump as an idol ...
+"I think at times he presents himself in a way that suggests that he almost sees Trump as an idol. ...
 I think he just excuses everything that goes on, and that's not acceptable," Reinhart said.

 Still, Reinhart said she's leaning toward voting for Trump because she aligns with many of his policy positions.